bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Aaron van Wirdum: 00:32:21

 But what is a spike?
-Well, I mean, there's probably some way, Mert, if you're listening, we need an algorithm to algorithmically adjust your algorithm.
+Well, I mean, there's probably some way, Merch, if you're listening, we need an algorithm to algorithmically adjust your algorithm.

 Sjors Provoost: 00:32:32